DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 ### 14. What is the impact of using third-party scripts on web performance?

 It can impact web performance by increasing the number of HTTP requests required, slowing down page load times, and increasing network latency.
 Third-party scripts can also introduce dependencies and conflicts, leading to potential security vulnerabilities and compatibility issues.

+### 15. Can you explain the concept of lazy loading?

+Lazy loading is a technique used to defer the loading of non-critical resources, such as images, until they are needed.
+This reduces the initial page load time and improves web perceived performance by prioritizing critical resources.
+When lazy loading is used, only the resources above the fold are loaded initially, and additional resources are loaded as the user scrolls or interacts with the page.